moleculerjs/site/source/docs/0.13/events.md

 ```

 ## Emit balanced events
-You can send balanced events with `broker.emit` function.
-The first parameter is the name of the event, the second parameter is the payload. _If you want to send multiple values, you should wrap them in an object._
+Send balanced events with `broker.emit` function.
+The first parameter is the name of the event, the second parameter is the payload.
+_To send multiple values, wrap them into an `Object`._

 ```js
 // The `user` will be serialized to transportation. broker.emit("user.created", user);
 ```

-With third parameter, you can specify which groups/services receive the event:
+Specify which groups/services receive the event:
 ```js
 // Only the `mail` & `payments` services receives it broker.emit("user.created", user, ["mail", "payments"]);